 Putting Technology to Work

 In addition to personal coaching, we utilize technical tools to make it easy for MSMEs.
 Our entry-level ECoaching program employs easy-to-follow worksheets and a financial spreadsheet that automatically calculates cash flow, the bugaboo for almost all entrepreneurs.
-For more advanced businesses, our proprietary cloud-based Lean Projections software is used in our EFinancials and EPlan business plan programs.
-Lean Projections makes easy work of financial record keeping, automatically generating cash flow statements, balance sheets, and income statements from simple bookkeeping entries.
+For more advanced businesses, our proprietary cloud-based software is used in our EFinancials and EPlan business plan programs.
+It makes easy work of financial record keeping, automatically generating cash flow statements, balance sheets, and income statements from simple bookkeeping entries.

 What’s in it for Donors and Implementing Organizations?

-The International Development industry has been calling for innovation and creative use of technology in SME support and other areas.
+The international development community has been calling for innovation and creative use of technology in SME support and other areas.
 ESchool offers both.

 The methodology saves both costs and time.
 No travel, travel costs, or per diems for coaches, project supervisors, or entrepreneurs.
 Big savings right there.
 Additionally, working in groups of four allows for bespoke entrepreneurial support at a fraction of the price of one-on-one coaching.
 Entrepreneurs also get access to the senior-level international business expertise of our coaches.
 The cost savings can be used to support additional entrepreneurs or for other purposes.